fierval/measuredistance/README.md

 Current performance on the full HD stream is ~ 8 fps on a Ryzen 7/64 Gb/SSD desktop.
 This can easily be significantly improved on by:

 - Using GPU for the object detector.
-Since I used the "stock" OpenCV instead of building my own for my own GPU, I could not take advantage of the GPU
+Since I used the "stock" OpenCV instead of building my own for my own GPU, I could not take advantage of the GPU.
 - Tracking every single video frame is unnecessary and hurts perfromance.
-Reducing the load, tracking based on the camera FPS, will improve performance for high-end cameras that stream at 30 or 60 fps, when only every second or every third frame is processed
+Reducing the load, tracking based on the camera FPS, will improve performance for high-end cameras that stream at 30 or 60 fps, when only every second or every third frame is processed instead of every frame.